siko-ki/PhilanthropyLab/README.md

 <br>

 ## ✅ Support
-- Email for private questions: jacoblundskog@uicharitable.org
+- Email for private questions:
+-   Reach out to Jacob at jacoblundskog@uicharitable.org
+-   or Hannah at hannahgartz@uicharitable.org